frc6506/docs/detailedSetup/genericVSCodeSetup.md

 ## Installing VSCode Extensions

-> Although some repositories will include configuration files that will prompt you to install these, go ahead and install them nwo.
+> Although some repositories will include configuration files that will prompt you to install these, go ahead and install them now.

 > Related reading: [Official VSCode Docs - Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace).
 This may help if you are having trouble in this section.